Brewers vs. Pirates Player Props Betting Odds

-Player prop bet options for Christian Yelich, Carlos Santana and others are listed when the Milwaukee Brewers visit the Pittsburgh Pirates at PNC Park on Friday (first pitch at 7:05 PM ET).
+Carlos Santana and Christian Yelich are among the players with prop bets available when the Pittsburgh Pirates and the Milwaukee Brewers square off at PNC Park on Saturday (first pitch at 4:05 PM ET).

 Bet on this matchup or its props with BetMGM!